LloydAlbin/pg_monitor/README.md

 # pg_monitor
-pg_monitor is a tech stack to monitor Hardware, PostgreSQL Live and PostgreSQL Logs
+pg_monitor is a entire tech stack to monitor Hardware, PostgreSQL Live and PostgreSQL Logs

+You can use then use Grafana to display the combined stats from all three sources.
+I use [RaspberryPI's](https://www.raspberrypi.org/) to drive displays in my office.

-PLEASE NOTE: This is not even alpha code at this time.
+**_PLEASE NOTE_**: This is not even alpha code at this time.
 Right now I am copying the files I use at work into this repository and writing direction for doing the install.
 Once I have a base working copy here, I will remove this note.

+## Installation Order

 This tech stack that needs to be installed in the following order:
 1. [graphite](/graphite/README.md) - Viewing Hardware Stats Database and Intermeadite Viewing.